Unity-Technologies/CharacterControllerSamples/_Documentation/Tutorial/tutorial-enabledynamics.md

 By default, the standard characters are already configured to support this.
 You can read more about the required setup for this here: [Dynamic Body Interaction](https://docs.unity3d.com/Packages/com.unity.charactercontroller@latest/index.html?subfolder=/manual/dynamic-body-interaction.html)

 With our character already setup for dynamic rigidbody interactions, we need to add a dynamic box to the scene that we can push with our character.
-Add a cube to your Subscene, and add a `PhysicsBody` and `PhysicsShape` to it, correctly set-up for being a dynamic body with Interpolation [[Screenshot]](../Images/tutorial_physicsbox.png)
+Add a cube to your Subscene, and add a collider and a rigidbody to it.
+Make sure the rigidbody is **not** set to "Kinematic".

 Press Play, and try to push it.
 Play with the masses of the character and the box to see how different mass ratios affect the pushing.